 Along with spring, autumn is another great time to visit Los Angeles.
 The blistering heat of summer dissipates, and the crowds of tourists disperse.

 Temperatures cool down to averages of between 79 °F (26°C) and 83°F (28.5°C), and its perfect beach weather.
-In September and October, the sea temperature is a balmy 68°F (20°C), making swimming a must!
-These months are a good time to explore famous Hollywood spots like Universal Studios and the Hollywood Boulevard Walk.
+In September and October, the sea temperature is a balmy 68°F (20°C), making swimming a must for travelers!
+These shoulder season months are a good time to explore famous Hollywood spots like Universal Studios and the Hollywood Boulevard Walk.
 You’ll find fewer crowds and shorter queues.

 By November, the weather in Los Angeles is turning, and trails of northern cyclones over the Pacific bring rain.
 Day temperatures cool down to 73°F (23°C) and nights become a chilly 51°F (10.5°C).
 November also sees an increase in natural disasters such as storms, rock falls, and landslides.